Human Rights and Alternatives to Criminalization

-Since Searching Out Solutions was released, USICH has convened conversations with community and Federal partners to further discover and encourage effective solutions to respect human rights and eliminate the criminalization of homelessness.
+Since Searching Out Solutions was released, USICH has convened conversations with community and Federal partners to further discover and encourage effective solutions to eliminate the criminalization of homelessness and promote human rights.
 More information is available in the menu below.
 Finding alternatives to criminalization is a tough job and it is important to learn from community successes.
 We want to hear from you when your community is implementing creative and effective alternatives that end homelessness and save lives.

 Research and Reports